Legoland: an honest review and top tips

 After having got onto Knights’ Quest without too much of a wait we decided to head up the hill to Vikings’ River Splash, face the massive queue and get wet!
 This was a first for us as we’ve never been to Legoland in the sun before, so decided it was worth braving the queue.
 The announced queue time was 60 mins but the queue stretched on and on past this sign.
 We ummed and ahhed and decided to suck it up and wait.
 I’m glad we did as we only queued for 45 mins in the end and it did seem to move very quickly.
 And we both LOVED it!
 I haven’t been on a ride like this since Thunder River at Thorpe Park circa 1990.
 It is great as you get wet, but not horribly so, and with yesterday’s sun we dried off fairly quickly.

 As it was beginning to get late we decided to stay in this area of the park, so next up was the Jolly Rocker, pirate ship – you know the one that goes way, way up in the air.
 The thing is I couldn’t back down as I’d told L we could go on anything she wanted to go on.
-I’m not much of a daredevil, so watched her the whole time, which was just as well, as when I glanced down I nearly lost my lunch.
+I’m not much of a daredevil so really had to face my fears on this one, to avoid looking down I watched her the whole time, which was just as well, as when I glanced down I nearly lost my lunch.

 Fortunately L decided she wanted to go into the Pirate Training Camp so I was allowed a little breather – this is a great playground of sorts, where L would spent most of the day if you let her.
 It’s a great place for small ones to let off a little steam and for grown ups to catch their breath.